-Affiliate Research Faculty
+Affiliate Research Investigator

 Dr. Amala Soumyanath has a Bachelor in Pharmacy and PhD in Pharmaceutical Sciences, both from the University of London.
 Her research expertise is in “Pharmacognosy”, the scientific study of medicinal plants.
 This encompasses quality control of botanicals, phytochemical isolation, bioassays to study activity, clinical studies of botanicals and evaluation of bioavailability of plant derived compounds.